-The town of Kokkola wanted their currently car-inhabited city center area to become obviously pedestrian (with as little effort as possible).
-We decided to start by placing a tree in the middle of the street.
-With time, while more trees are planted, the street (sufficient width dimension courtesy of Finnish traffic engineering standard) would turn more park or square like.
+The City of Kokkola wanted their car-inhabited city center area to become obviously pedestrian, but with as small contributions as possible.
+ALA’s solution was to start by placing a tree in the middle of the street.
+With time, and with more trees planted, the street (sufficient width dimension courtesy of the Finnish traffic engineering standard) will then become more park or square like.

-The second main gesture was to propose a whole new set of furnishings designed to completely renew crowd behaviour in the area.
-Different elements follow the same formal logic where the shape of things is defined by pedestrian flows.
-Most of these furniture-like elements will be installed one by one and surface material upgrades will only happen piece by piece, with time.
+The second main gesture proposed was a whole new set of street furnishings designed to completely change the way the citizens behave in the area.
+Various elements follow the same formal logic where the shape of things is defined by pedestrian flows.
+Most of these furniture-like elements were designed to be installed one by one, while the upgrades to surface materials were to happen piece by piece, with time.

-Finessed lighting design and soundscape are designed for the area as part of the project.
-The combination of these new things will be unique to Kokkola, strongly adding to the sense of place (which usually lacks from smaller Finnish cities with their sometimes ruthless post-war rebuilding).
+Finessed lighting design and soundscape were designed for the area as part of the project.
+The combination of these new additions is unique to Kokkola, strongly adding to the sense of place (which often lacks from smaller Finnish towns with their sometimes ruthless post-war rebuilding).

 NAME: Kokkola City Center Pedestrian Areas